-In early 2018, Chef Claudette Zepeda-Wilkins will open El Jardin restaurant at San Diego’s Liberty Station.
-Chef Zepeda-Wilkins is currently competing on season 15 of BRAVO’s “Top Chef.”
-El Jardin will boast a fusion of traditional Guadalajara-style cuisine and modern Baja-Mediterranean food, and feature an extensive selection of tequila and mezcal, all indicative of Zepeda-Wilkens’ trove of culinary expertise.
-The restaurant will have 8,800 square feet of space with an additional 5,500-square-foot patio located within San Diego’s newest culinary destination, Liberty Station.
-(1/18)
+On June 29, 2018, Chef Claudette Zepeda-Wilkins opened El Jardin restaurant at San Diego’s Liberty Station, the vibrant dining and arts district in the Point Loma neighborhood.
+Chef Zepeda-Wilkins recently appeared on season 15 of BRAVO’s “Top Chef.”
+El Jardin boasts a fusion of traditional Guadalajara-style cuisine and modern Baja Mediterranean food, and features an extensive selection of tequila and mezcal, all indicative of Zepeda-Wilkins’s trove of culinary expertise.
+The restaurant’s interior is centered around local artist Gloria Muriel’s expansive mural showcasing “Ojo de Dios,” while bull skulls branded with vibrant Huichol-beaded art, a living succulent wall, and hardwood floors ribboned with turquoise hexagonal tiles decorate the 8,800-square-foot interior and 5,500-square-foot patio.

 Sign up to receive the latest news, events, and updates about San Diego.
 Our monthly and weekly newsletters will keep you informed about the latest and greatest happenings in the destination.